 The American Cancer Council report that the chemical benzene is known to cause leukemia and other cancers of blood cells.
 Rates of leukemia, particularly acute myeloid leukemia (AML), have been found to be higher in studies of workers exposed to high levels of benzene, such as those in the chemical, shoemaking, and oil refining industries.

 There is no safe level of exposure for carcinogenic chemicals and other hazardous substances that emit chronic health hazards.
 Therefore, it is vital that organisations correctly identify chemicals and implement hazard controls to eliminate potential exposure to workers.

 Unlike many toxic health effects of chemicals, a carcinogenic effect may take many years to develop and there may be no early warning of adverse effects.
 A diagnosis of cancer may not be made until long after exposure ceases and it may not be simple to link the disease to an exposure at work.

-And it’s not enough to only consider the chemicals you actually use and store onsite.
-You must also consider what work practices might produce chronic health hazards too.
-For examples carcinogens can be generated by plant and machinery emitting exhaust fumes or wood dust.
+In addition to considering the methods in which you use and store chemicals onsite, you must also review any work practices that may produce chronic health hazards.
+For example, carcinogens can be generated by plant and machinery emitting exhaust fumes or wood dust.

 REFER: Guide to Managing Risks of Exposure to Carcinogens in the Workplace (Safe Work Australia)

 How To Manage Chemical Health Hazards In The Workplace